Stefouch/sebedius-yearzero-discord-bot/README.md

 Most commands have aliases.
 For example, hitting `!roll` or `!sla` or `!rm` have the same output.

 Send `!help <command>` for a list of aliases for a specific command.

-### Roll Examples

-`roll 4b1g` – Rolls 4 base and 1 gear dice.

-`roll 5b3s Shake-It Off!` – Rolls 5 base, 3 skill dice, named "Shake-It Off!".

-`roll 4b3s2g d10 Uber ROLL --fullauto` – Rolls 4 base, 3 skill, 2 gear dice and a D10 Artifact Die.
-The roll is named "Uber ROLL" and can be pushed any number of times.

-`roll d66` – Rolls a D66 (D6 × 10 + D6).

-`roll 2d` – Rolls two hexahedrons and sums their results.

-`roll res d8 Torches` – Rolls a D8 Resource Die for "Torches".

-`roll init 1` – Rolls a D6 labelled "Initiative" and adds 1 to the result.

-`rolla 8b2s` – Rolls 8 base and 2 stress dice for *ALIEN*.
-Pushing them will add an extra stress die.

 ## Permissions